cacao-accounting/open-marquesote/README.md

 # open-marquesote
 Minimal PyQtWebEngine web browser useful to serve python web apps in desktop

+Live sample can be found at [Cacao Accounting Desktop](https://github.com/cacao-accounting/cacao-accounting-desktop/blob/master/cacao_desktop.py), just replace the app to be served with your own project, please note that we recomend the [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/arguments.html#arguments) WSGI server since it is croos plataform, [Gunicorn](https://gunicorn.org/) olny runs in Unix.

 ## License

 Copyright 2017 Martin Fitzpatrick